Background

 Similarity between catalysts and enzymes.

-The directions list above are all targeted towards improving electrocatalysts.
-However, the theoretical approach focusing on identifying rate constants and then using them to make predictions is not restricted to electrocatalysis.
-In particular, Michaelis-Menten type enzymes have only a single intermediate and therefore, their reaction mechanism and corresponding rate equation is almost identical to the HER.
-Based on this insight, I have proposed that the Michaelis-Menten constant Km, which is a measure of the binding affinity, should be equal to the substrate concentration for maximium activity.
+The directions listed above are all targeted towards improving electrocatalysts.
+However, the approach of focusing on the kinetic mechanism and then using them to make predictions is not restricted to electrocatalysts.
+In particular, Michaelis-Menten type enzymes have only a single intermediate and therefore, their reaction mechanism and corresponding rate equation is almost identical to the hydrogen evolution reaction.
+Based on this insight, we have previously proposed that the Michaelis-Menten constant Km, which is a measure of the binding affinity, should be equal to the substrate concentration for maximium activity.
 My bioinformatic analysis on a dataset of 1000 wild-type enzymes have Km values close to the substrate concentration, suggesting that even nature seems to respect the principle Km = [S] (2023 Nat.
 Commun.).
-We are looking forward to exciting collaborations, both inside and outside the immediate field of electrocatalysis.
+We are actively collaborating with experimentalists, and are looking forward to further exciting collaborations, both inside and outside the immediate field of electrocatalysis.

 Selected Publications: Nat.
 Commun.
 2023, Angewandte 2024, Biosci.
 Biotechnol.
 Biochem.
 2025.